 In some cases, we may agree to waive the fee of an initial office visit.
 If you have questions about this, please let us know in advance.

 Cost of Representation

 In criminal and DUI cases, the estimated cost of representation is determined on a case-by-case basis.
 There are a number of factors we consider when determining the fee in criminal cases, such as the type of charge, the difficulty of the legal questions involved, the time and labor required to properly perform the necessary legal services, and, if necessary, the financial circumstances of the client.
 For specific information about the cost of representation, give us a call.

 In personal injury matters, we typically work on a contingency basis, which means that we do not get paid unless you do.

 In family court an other matters, we generally charge an hourly rate, but may agree to cap our fees or work on a contingency basis when permitted to do so by the Rules of Professional Conduct.
 Call around - you'll find that our hourly rates are reasonable and competitive with other area law firms.

 New Hampshire Lawyers Committed to Helping Clients and the Community

 Our lawyers live in Portsmouth.
-Our principal office is in Exeter, and we have satellite offices in Durham and Portsmouth.
+Our principal office is in Exeter, with additional conference space in Portsmouth where both Joe and Richard live.
 We have friends and family throughout the Seacoast.
 We sit on local boards and contribute to local causes.
 And when possible, we represent those in need of legal assistance on a pro bono basis.
 New Hampshire communities are our communities, and our firm remains committed to providing high quality legal representation in all areas of our practice.